maxschmaltz/maxschmaltz/README.md

 ### About Me📌

 * Young and passionate NLP Engineer
-* 4+ years of experience in Python, Machine and Deep Learning, Artificial Intelligence
+* 5+ years of experience in Python, Machine and Deep Learning, Natural Language Processing (including Large Language Models)
 * Generative LLMs?
 Bring it on!
 * Create tools for German NLP as a hobby
 * Learn faster than Logistic Regression